-7 Funding is available to achieve these Visions
+8. Funding is available to achieve these Visions

-- 7.1 Revenue enhancements are charged most equitably to the direct beneficiaries of public services and facilities.
-County resources are matched with other revenue sources to build the capacity to resolve local needs locally through innovative project and program development. - 7.2 Resources to revitalize existing neighborhoods and communities are obtained and focused. - 7.3 Central geographic information systems (GIS) are utilized to maximize efficiency in planning and provision of government facilities.
+- 8.1 Revenue enhancements are charged most equitably to the direct beneficiaries of public services and facilities.
+County resources are matched with other revenue sources to build the capacity to resolve local needs locally through innovative project and program development. - 8.2 Resources to revitalize existing neighborhoods and communities are obtained and focused. - 8.3 Central geographic information systems (GIS) are utilized to maximize efficiency in planning and provision of government facilities.
 Private sector utilization of county GIS helps to defray some of its costs.

-Land Use Plan Concept
+Land Use Plan Concept GROWTH AREAS 1) DEVELOPMENT DISTRICTS.

-GROWTH AREAS

-- 1) DEVELOPMENT DISTRICTS.
 Primary growth centers are Lexington Park and Leonardtown: urban in pattern and form, designated for intensive residential, commercial and industrial development supported by a priority for provision of community facilities, services, and amenities.
-(Receiving areas for transferred development rights or TDR) - 2) TOWN CENTERS.
+(Receiving areas for transferred development rights or TDR) 2) TOWN CENTERS.
 Secondary growth centers are Charlotte Hall, New Market, Mechanicsville, Hollywood, Piney Point: urban in pattern and form, designated for moderately intense residential, commercial and industrial development supported by provision of community facilities and services.
-(Receiving areas for transferred development rights) - 3) VILLAGE CENTERS.
+(Receiving areas for transferred development rights) 3) VILLAGE CENTERS.
 Third order growth centers are Callaway, Chaptico, Clements, Loveville, Ridge, St. Inigoes, Valley Lee: intended to serve as the focus for rural community facilities, services and activities.
-(Receiving areas for transferred development rights)
+(Receiving areas for transferred development rights) RURAL AREAS 4) RURAL PRESERVATION DISTRICT (RPD).

-RURAL AREAS

-- 4) RURAL PRESERVATION DISTRICT (RPD).
 Prime farm land, timber land and mineral resource lands, agriculturally related industries and limited nonfarm cottage industries, and low density nonfarm residential developments characteristic of the county's rural character which are to be preserved for a wide range of economic and aesthetic purposes.
 Acknowledges continued nonconforming commercial and residential activities on existing parcels throughout the district, but limits their expansion or creation.
-(Sending area for transferred development rights) - 5) RURAL SERVICE CENTERS.
-Crossroads commercial, retail and business development at Avenue, Budds Creek, Dameron, Helen, Oraville, Park Hall and St. James that has traditionally provided very localized services for the surrounding rural and agricultural area; designated and intended to offer limited opportunity for infill development to provide focused commercial nodes in the rural areas. - 6) RURAL RESIDENTIAL DISTRICTS.
-Floating zone designations located within the RPD to allow developments of an exclusively or predominantly residential nature; subject to provisions to limit conflict with the preservation of rural character, or with the economies and operations of rural industries; and to avoid adverse impacts on the capacity of the land or the county's ability to provide adequate services.
-(Receiving areas for transferred development rights)
+(Sending area for transferred development rights) 5) RURAL SERVICE CENTERS.
+Crossroads commercial, retail and business development at Avenue, Budds Creek, Dameron, Helen, Oraville, Park Hall and St. James that has traditionally provided very localized services for the surrounding rural and agricultural area; designated and intended to offer limited opportunity for infill development to provide focused commercial nodes in the rural areas.
+6) RURAL COMMERCIAL LIMITED.
+Established areas of commercial use along county or state roadways that existed in the RPD at time of passage of this plan.
+Provide for continuation of commercial uses and for the commercial development of certain vacant properties where the use and commercial zoning classifications predates this comprehensive plan, and where commercial use or development would generally not alter the historic character of these areas located outside of a development district or town center delineated by this comprehensive plan, but which have commercial status under the 1990 zoning ordinance.
+PROTECTED AREAS 7) RESOURCE PROTECTION AREAS.

-PROTECTED AREAS

-- 7) RESOURCE PROTECTION AREAS.
 Sensitive areas (steep slopes, floodplains, wetlands, stream corridors, hydric soils, critical natural habitats) where development is hazardous or detrimental; significant natural, cultural and historic resource areas subject to loss or harm as a result destruction, significant alteration, or inadequate protection from impacts of off-site development; Chesapeake Bay critical areas.
-(Sending area for transferred development rights) - 8) AGRICULTURAL DISTRICTS.
-Designated areas of very low density development with a concentration of prime agricultural soils, designated to preserve potential for viable agricultural activity.
-(Sending area for transferred development rights) - 9) NEIGHBORHOOD CONSERVATION DISTRICTS.
+(Sending area for transferred development rights) 8) NEIGHBORHOOD CONSERVATION DISTRICTS.
 Established areas, predominately residential, where the existing development patterns and neighborhood character are to be maintained; includes communities with concentrations of structures with historic designation; limited infill development is allowed consistent with the existing patterns and character within its respective district.

-Chapter IV: GOALS, OBJECTIVES, AND POLICIES NECESSARY TO ACHIEVE THE COMMUNITY VISION
+Chapter IV: Goals, Objectives, and Policies Necessary to Achieve the Community Vision

-1 LAND USE AND GROWTH MANAGEMENT ELEMENT
+1. LAND USE AND GROWTH MANAGEMENT ELEMENT